Civility and Decorum Policy:

 This blog is committed to the principles of free speech and, as a consequence, we do not ban people simply because we disagree with them.
 Indeed, we value different perspectives and do not want to add another “echo chamber” to the Internet where we each repeat or amplify certain views.
 However, the Turley blog was created with a strong commitment to civility, a position that distinguishes us from many other sites.
 We do not tolerate personal attacks or bullying.
 It is strictly forbidden to use the site to publish research regarding private information on any poster or guest blogger.
 There are times when a poster reveals information about themselves as relevant to an issue or their experiences.
 That is fine and is sometimes offered to broaden or personalize an issue.
 For example, I am open about my background and any current cases to avoid questions of conflicts or hidden agendas.
 However, researching people or trying to strip people of anonymity is creepy and will not be allowed.

 Frankly, while I have limited time to monitor the site, I will delete abusive comments when I see them or when they are raised to me.
 If the conduct continues, I will consider banning the person responsible.
 However, such transgressions should be raised with me by email and not used as an excuse to trash talk or retaliate.
 I am the only one who can ban someone from the blog and I go to great lengths not to do it or engage in acts that might be viewed as censorship.
-Yet, we have had a few people who simply want to foul the cyber footpath with personal name-calling, insults, and threatening behavior.
-If they will not conform to our basic rules (which should not be difficult for any adult person in society), they will have to move on.
+We do not delete comments as “misinformation” or “disinformation.”
+Yet, we have had a few people who simply want to foul the cyber footpath with personal name-calling, insults, and threatening or violent language.
+We will delete personal threats and openly racist comments.
+If such posters will not conform to our basic rules (which should not be difficult for any adult person in society), they will have to move on.

 We do allow comments as well as anonymity, which some sites have disallowed.
 It is a curious thing how anonymity will unleash vile and dark impulses in people.
 Yet, anonymity is part of free speech and, while we have discussed eliminating anonymous comments due to abuses, we are trying to preserve this important element to free speech.
 It is possible to be anonymous but not obnoxious.